 They've broken the filibuster.

-On judicial appointments.
+On judicial appointment.

 Well, you know, tough.

-So I think look, we're talking about the Supreme Court.
+So I think, look, we're talking about the Supreme Court.

 I'm 60 years old.

-We're talking about the Supreme Court for the rest of my life and Jordan and look, my kids' life.
+We're talking about the Supreme Court for the rest of my life and Jordan and look, my kid's life.

-This is I mean, it could go for two generations here.
+This is, I mean, it could go for two generations here.

 So this is a fight you have and you win.